John J. Pershing: Later career

+Organizations

+In 1919, Pershing created the Military Order of the World War as an officer's fraternity for veterans of the First World War, modeled after the Military Order of Foreign Wars.
+Both organizations still exist today and welcome new officer members to their ranks.
+Pershing joined the MOFW in 1899.
+On January 5, 1935, Pershing was designated a Military Order of the World Wars Honorary Commander-in-Chief for Life.

 On October 2, 1922, amid several hundred officers, many of them combat veterans of World War I, Pershing formally established the Reserve Officers Association (ROA) as an organization at the Willard Hotel in Washington, D.C.
 ROA is a 75,000-member, professional association of officers, former officers, and spouses of all the uniformed services of the United States, primarily the Reserve and United States National Guard.
 It is a congressionally chartered Association that advises the Congress and the President on issues of national security on behalf of all members of the Reserve Component.